vincoss/glut/src/GlutDev/Readme.txt

 Ensure that request contains 'User-Agent' glut if missing, possible other also Totals, Add Max,Min,Arg
-Store the Run setting into the database
+Store the Run setting into the database favicon icon create and add into the project

 #ProjectRun
 	ProjectName